apache/trafficserver/doc/admin/security-options.en.rst

       require client certificates, then access to Traffic Server is managed through other Traffic Server options that have been set (such as rules in :file:`ip_allow.config`).
-   -  Specify the filename and location of the Traffic Server private key (if the private key is not located in the server certificate file).
-Traffic Server uses its private key during the SSL handshake to decrypt the session encryption keys.
-The private key must be stored and protected against theft.
    -  (Optional) Configure the use of Certification Authorities (CAs).
       CAs add security by verifying the identity of the person requesting a certificate.